 In addition to these programs, of course, you actually get to use the electricity produced by your PV system (or "bank it" via net-metering and use it later in the year) and therefore you avoid paying the utility for that amount of electricity each year.
-If you are currently paying 11.9 cents per kWhr (check those utility bills again), and you install a 10kW PV system in our area, your savings would then be $\$0.119 \times 10000 = \$1190$ annually (average, depending on the weather).
+If you are currently paying 11 cents per kWhr (i.e. generation + distribution charges as shown on your utility bill), and you install a 10kW PV system in our area, your savings would then be \$0.11 x 10000 = \$1100 annually (average, depending on the weather).
 Of course this assumes electricity prices stay constant into the future.
-Yes, there is some chance of prices declining (as they did briefly in 2011 and 2012), but the most likely future scenario is for electricity prices to increase.
-The PA Public Utility Commission reports that over the past 10 years average retail electricity prices in PA have risen by 3.3% annually (including inflation).
-If we assume this long-term trend continues (but removing inflation), then the electricity supplied from utilities could reasonably be priced 1.5% higher each year.
+Yes, there is some chance of prices declining (as they have recently), but the most likely future scenario is for electricity prices to increase.
+The PA Public Utility Commission10 reports that average residential electricity prices in PA have risen by 3.3% annually (from 2003-2012).
+If we assume this long-term trend continues, then future electricity supplied from utilities could reasonably be priced 3.3% higher each year.
 And therefore your PV system's production (no fuel costs!) will be worth that much more in real savings to you!